 This encounter made me think about what it means to be “normal.”
 The simple dictionary definition is “conforming to the standard or the common type.”
 A normal softball for play in the church leagues must conform to a standard compression.
 I get that.
 Those who have jurisdiction over the sport have chosen that standard.
 They can change it if they wish.
 The normal speed limit on the interstate between here and Wilmington is 70mph.
 I get that.
 Those who have authority over the traffic laws of North Carolina have set that speed limit.
 They can change those laws as they so desire.
 A normal temperature for a healthy human being is 98.6.
 I get that, too.
-That temperature was chosen by our Creator, and things really get messed up when it changes drastically in either direction.
+That temperature was chosen by our Creator.

 A normal response to the resurrection of Jesus Christ, according to the dictionary definition of “normal,” is yawning indifference.
-The normal people did not show up at church last Sunday, nor will they this Sunday, precisely because they are normal.
+The normal people did not show up at church last Easter, nor will they on any Sunday, precisely because they are normal.
 They have conformed to the standard.
-Even many who went to church last Sunday did so, by their own admission, because they wanted to see the fashion parade, or because they knew there would be more music, or because they figured the church would be decorated, or because it’s tradition, or because it’s the least they can do and maintain their “Christian” status, or because they feel guilty.
+Even many who will attend church this Easter will do so, by their own admission, because they want to see the fashion parade, or because they know there would be more music, or because they figure the church will be decorated, or because it's tradition, or because it's the least they can do and maintain their "Christian" status, or because they feel guilty.
 They are part of the holly and lily crowd who goes to church every Christmas and every Easter without fail.

-A normal attitude toward the Bible is that it contains some good stories and even some important truths, but at the end of the day it is just a book, written by men, according to most.
+A normal attitude toward the Bible is that it contains some good stories and even some important truths, but at the end of the day mist believe that it is just a book, written by men.
 “Read it every day?” the normal people ask.
 “The only thing I read every day is Twitter and email.”

 A normal attitude toward Christianity itself is that it is one way among many, and that any who would suggest otherwise are narrow-minded bigots who would impose their “standard of morality” upon the rest of the world.
 A missionary in Turkey was explaining the truth of the resurrection of Christ.
 He said, "I am traveling, and have reached a place where the road branches off in two ways; I look for a guide, and find two men: one dead, and the other alive.
 Which of the two must I ask for direction, the dead or the living?"
 "Oh, the living," cried the people.
 "Then," said the missionary, "why send me to Mohammed, who is dead, instead of to Christ, who is alive!”

-The other “abnormal” people did show up last Sunday.
-Together, we worshiped the One who calls us to be anything but normal, the one who rose from the dead to conquer sin, death, and the grave.
+The other “abnormal” people will show up this Easter, and every Sunday before and after.
+Together, we will worship the One who calls us to be anything but normal, the one who rose from the dead to conquer sin, death, and the grave.